 By Megan Munce, The Texas Tribune

-“Plan B and contraceptives remain legal in Texas after U.S. Supreme Court ruling on abortion” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
+“How to know the difference between a local power outage and rolling blackouts” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.

 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.